mrsarm/pose/Run-CI-envs.md

 the tests in the same way CI does.
-If you also followed the convention of naming your releases with the same name as the branch, you can use `pose slug` that outputs the current name of the branch but post-processed to avoid issues with not allowed chars like "/" that is turned into "-".
+If you also followed the convention of naming your releases with the same name as the branch, you can use `pose slug` that outputs the current name of the branch but post-processed to avoid issues with not allowed chars like "/" that is turned into "-" (pose slugify any argument passed to `-t`, `--tag` anyway, unless `--no-slug` is passed as well).

 ```shell
 pose config -t "$(pose slug)" --tag-filter regex='mrsarm/' -o ci.yaml